Terra Cotta Cazuelas - 4.5 Inches (4 Dishes)

 - Handmade by skilled artisans

 - Great for serving hot or cold dishes

 - Size - 4 x 4 oz/1/2 cup

-Cazuelas, terra cotta dishes, have been used in Spain for literally thousands of years -- from the humblest home to the grandest manor house.
-Terra cotta is rustic earthenware, and can be used for sizzling hot tapas or a bowl of crips olives.
+Cazuelas, terra cotta dishes, have been used in Spain for literally thousands of years - from the humblest home to the grandest manor house.
+Terra cotta is rustic earthenware, and can be used for sizzling hot tapas or a bowl of crisp olives.

-A 4.5-inch diameter dish is a handy size to serve tapas snacks like almonds, caper berries or Spanish olives.
+A 4.5-inch diameter dish is a handy size for serving tapas snacks like almonds, caper berries or Spanish olives.
 Put an extra one beside the other dishes for olive pits or stems.

 To clean, soak in sudsy water and scrub with a soft brush to remove any hardened food.

 This sturdy clay cookware is safe to use in the oven or on the stovetop.
 Before cooking with your cazuela, you will need to cure it using the directions below.
 If it has not been used for cooking for an extended period of time, it should be cured again prior to use.

 Avoid intense heat such as flame applied directly to the dish.
 A flame tamer or other type of buffer is necessary.
 Introduce heat in a gradual process whenever possible rather than placing it in the target heat level.

 If the cazuela is properly cured it should be able to handle temperatures up to 500°F, such as in a pizza oven, provided it is heated gradually.